Dr Lisa Stampnitzky

 I am currently supervising the following students:

-- Primary supervisor to Madlen Nikolova - 'Terrorism Expertise and Judicial and Legislative Practices in Bulgaria'.
+- Madlen Nikolova - 'Terrorism Expertise and Judicial and Legislative Practices in Bulgaria'.

-- Primary supervisor to Thomas Ormson - 'Military Ethos Initiatives, Counter-terrorism and the Rise of a Youth-based “Vulnerability Discourse” in Great Britain'
+- Thomas Ormson - 'Military Ethos Initiatives, Counter-terrorism and the Rise of a Youth-based “Vulnerability Discourse” in Great Britain.'

-- Primary supervisor to Michael Livesey - 'No such thing as political violence' a study of the British state's urge to monopolise 'politics' in the Northern Irish Troubles.
+- Michael Livesey - 'No such thing as political violence' a study of the British state's urge to monopolise 'politics' in the Northern Irish Troubles.

 Dr Stampnitzky's work has been funded by a Leverhulme Research Fellowship.